Why branding is important

-The authors of the study suggest that a similar process is at play with branding.
-What all this comes down to is a “quick and dirty” decision-making process.
-There is a lot of information out there, and we don’t always have time to make considered decisions.
+The study’s authors suggest that a similar process is at play with branding.
+All this comes down to a “quick and dirty” decision-making process.
+There is a lot of information, and we don’t always have time to consider decisions.
 As such, we go into many processes with accepted or established positions that affect our choices.

-This concept can be extended further when we examine the reasons why people buy products.
+This concept can be extended further by examining why people buy products.
 Research suggests that almost 60% of consumers buy from brands they already know.

 Most brands already understand this process.
 It’s suggested that it can take up to eight touchpoints before a customer is ready to buy from your company.
-These touchpoints can be things like written content, social media, ads, or even word-of-mouth recommendations.
+These touchpoints include written content, social media, ads, or even word-of-mouth recommendations.